Learning to Reach, Swim, Walk and Fly in One Trial: Data-Driven Control with Scarce Data and Side Information: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we illustrate the effectiveness of our control algorithm through a series of examples in MuJoCo~\cite{todorov2012mujoco} and a high-physics F-16 aircraft simulator~\cite{heidlauf2018verification}.
-We empirically demonstrate that the algorithm, using data from only the current trial, can achieve performance comparable to the highly-tuned implementations of \dpg{}~\cite{hoffman2020acme} and \sac{}~\cite{pytorch_sac} trained over \emph{ten million} of interactions with the environments.
-We emphasize that the comparison is unfair to our algorithm since, at each evaluating episode, it learns from only the \emph{thousand} data obtained during the episode, while \dpg{} and \sac{} were pre-trained using \emph{ten million} data before the evaluation.
-Further, we show in an F-16 aircraft simulator, a $13$-states and $4$-control inputs nonlinear dynamics with polynomial control, that the algorithm can meet real-time requirements.
-A video showing the examples can be found at the link\footnote{ The videos of the simulations are available at https://tinyurl.com/hdem8x76.}.\looseness=-1
+In this section, we empirically demonstrate that the algorithm, using data from only the current trial and the least amount of side information necessary to learn, can achieve performance comparable to the highly-tuned implementations of \dpg{}~\citep{hoffman2020acme} and \sac{}~\citep{pytorch_sac} trained over \emph{ten million} of interactions with the environments.
+We emphasize that the comparison is unfair to our algorithm since, at each evaluating episode, it learns from only the \emph{thousand} data obtained during the episode.
+Further, we show in an F-16 aircraft simulator, a $13$-states and $4$-control inputs nonlinear dynamics with polynomial control, that (a) The algorithm outperforms system identification approaches such as \texttt{SINDYc} \citep{kaiser2018sparse} ; (b) The algorithm can meet real-time requirements.
+We provide further details on the numerical experiments in the extended paper~\citep{djeumou2021learning}.
+A video of the simulations is at \url{https://tinyurl.com/hdem8x76}, and the code at \url{https://github.com/wuwushrek/datacontrolreach.git}.